findkit/findkit/packages/docs/docs/crawler/indexing.md

 relevant content for indexing.
 Eg. avoid adding text which is repeated on multiple pages like menus, footers etc.

+Findkit crawler automatically extracts the relevant page content but for production use cases it is recommended to explicitly select the relevant content for indexing with following methods.

 ## Data Attribute

 If you are just building the site you should just mark the content right in the